Cloufish/blog/_posts/2021-05-12-Security-Of-Docker-Containers.md

 This is a bad practice, because an attacker might set up shared folders to your **root directory** ```/``` Then from the app/container context it could modify your host filesystem without any obstacles, e.g. create a new - more vulnerable container.

+He could for example interact with Docker daemon socket in ```/var/run/docker.sock``` With that, the attacker would have a full control of the host machine.

 ## Don't configure a service blindly before getting to know it better